okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### Indexes decrease write performance

 An index can dramatically speed up data retrieval but may itself be large due to the additional keys, which slow down data insertion & update.

+When adding rows or making updates to existing rows for a table with an active index, we not only have to write the data but also have to update the index.
+This will decrease the write performance.